knaw-huc/data-envelopes/help_documentation.md

 * Contact email -  email for users to reach out with any questions or concerns regarding data access

 ### Access Restricted
-If the level is not open access, then you can enter more information about how access works
+If the level is not open access, then you can enter more information about how access works and why it is restricted

 * Description - description of the access restriction.
 Include an explanation of why access controls are in place.
 Also highlight any restrictions or limitations such as geographical restrictions, time-limited access, or requirements of fees, national regulation, etc. Also provide any conditions for acceptable use, such as reading data usage policy.
 * URL - A link to instructions and/or page to request access